Welcome to your student dashboard.

 You can pay online with your credit card.

-If you’d prefer to pay using another methods (we accept cash, cheque, email money transfer or credit card over the phone), get in touch & we’ll generate an invoice and instructions for paying using other methods.
+If you’d prefer to pay using another methods (we accept cash, cheque, email money transfer or credit card over the phone), select that option during checkout and you’ll receive instructions on how to do so.

 Your spot is not saved in the course until payment is received.